Robert E. Freed: Biography

-Robert E. Freed was born May 4, 1919, in Salt Lake City, Utah one of four sons of Lester D. and Jasmine Young Freed, along with David L., Daniel and Peter.
+Robert E. Freed was born May 4, 1919, in Salt Lake City, Utah, one of four sons of Lester D. and Jasmine Young Freed, along with David L., Daniel and Peter.
 He married JoAnn Robinson on March 25, 1950, in Salt Lake City, and they had four sons, Mark, John, Paul and Christopher.

 A lifetime resident of Utah, Freed was an active participant in the civic and political affairs of the state.
-Graduating from the University of Utah with high honors, be was invited to membership in Phi Kappa Phi.
+Graduating from the University of Utah with high honors, he was invited to membership in Phi Kappa Phi.
 He majored in education with a degree in speech and theater.
 He was a co-founder of the Salt Lake Playbox Theatre in 1938 with Robert Hyde Wilson.

 Freed served in the infantry for five years during World War II and received a battlefield commission, Purple Heart and the Bronze Star with Oak Leaf Cluster.
 He left the service in 1946 with the rank of First Lieutenant.
-After the war, he entered into an agreement to lease the Lagoon Amusement Park, in Farmington, Utah and in 1946, became operational manager of it.
+After the war, he entered into an agreement to lease the Lagoon Amusement Park, in Farmington, Utah, and in 1946, became operational manager of it.
 Later, he became general manager with the position expanded to include the Terrace Ballroom and associated companies.
 It was under Freed's direction that Lagoon's major expansions were made.
 Together with his brothers, he rescued Lagoon from the brink of collapse and helped develop it into a first-class family amusement resort.

 In 1963, Freed became president of the International Association of Amusement Parks (IAAP).
 He served as president of the National Ballroom Operators Association in 1965, and received many service awards from these two organizations.